HouseElves/kanji_time_public/kanji_time/external_data/dev_notes/settings_notes.rst

 Code Review/Adjustments
 -----------------------

-    - Review: can I do better for the `external_data.settings.project_root` string and use a stdpath.Path?
+    - Review: can I do better for the `external_data.settings.PROJECT_ROOT` string and use a stdpath.Path?
-      `project_root` is specifically for Sphinx so it's a little less whiney.
+      `PROJECT_ROOT` is specifically for Sphinx so it's a little less whiney.

-        - is `project_root` even in the correct settings module?
+        - is `PROJECT_ROOT` even in the correct settings module?